antoinebachand/Deep-Learnig-/README.md

-This repository festures my different projects in Deep Learning with the PyTorch library.
+This repository features my different projects in Deep Learning with the PyTorch library.
 All networks have been trained in Google Colab.
 It includes a stock trend predictor, a cnn project and a simple fully connected network.